harlan-zw/laravel-swiftype/README.md

 ### Traits

-`use IsSwiftypeDocument` is a trait available which hooks into the models `saved` event hook.
+`IsSwiftypeDocument` is a trait available which hooks into the models `saved` event hook.
 The following happens on
 saved:
   - `shouldSyncSwiftypeOnSave` is checked and must pass true to continue
   - `getSwiftypeAttributes` is called to get the attributes to send to Swiftype

-The default logic of these functions defined in the trait looks like the below.
 You should override these functions for business specific logic.

 ```php
 /**